karmab/kcli/doc/index.md

 - *keys* (optional).
 Array of ssh public keys to inject to th vm
 - *cmds* (optional).
 Array of commands to run
 - *profile* name of one of your profile.
 Only checked in plan file
 - *scripts* array of paths of custom script to inject with cloudinit.
-Note that it will override cmds part.
+It will be merged with cmds parameter.
 You can either specify full paths or relative to where you're running kcli.
 Only checked in profile or plan file
 - *nested* Defaults to True
 - *sharedkey* Defaults to False.
 Set it to true so that a private/public key gets shared between all the nodes of your plan.
 Additionally, root access will be allowed
 - *files* (optional)- Array of files to inject to the vm.
 For ecach of the them , you can specify path, owner ( root by default) , permissions (600 by default ) and either origin or content to gather content data directly or from specified origin
 - *insecure* (optional) Handles all the ssh option details so you dont get any warnings about man in the middle
 - *host* (optional) Allows you to create the vm on a specific host, provided you used kcli -C host1,host2,... and specify the wanted hypervisor ( or use kcli -C all ).
-Note that this field is not used for other types like network, so expect to use this in relatively simple plans only
+This field is not used for other types like network, so expect to use this in relatively simple plans only
 - *base* (optional) Allows you to point to a parent profile so that values are taken from parent when not found in the current profile.
-Note that scripts and commands are rather concatenated between default, father and children ( so you have a happy family...)
+Scripts and commands are rather concatenated between default, father and children ( so you have a happy family...)
 - *tags* (optional) Array of tags to apply to gcp instances (usefull when matched in a firewall rule).
 In the case of kubevirt, it s rather a dict of key=value used as node selector (allowing to force vms to be scheduled on a matching host)
 - rhnregister (optional).
 Auto registers vms whose template starts with rhel Defaults to false.
 Requires to either rhnuser and rhnpassword, or rhnactivationkey and rhnorg
 - rhnuser (optional).
 Red Hat network user